 Music careers do not normally happen for many musicians for various reasons.
 It could be due to bad training or lack of it thereof, family conflicts, lack of talent, poor choice, and timing.
 However, the biggest reason is money, either mismanagement or lack of funds.
 It is expensive to become a quality professional actor.
 The cost of the headshots, demo reels, marketing, scripts, classes, and other professional expenses is high.
-Artists like actor miles took time to build their careers.

 People usually think of the necessary expenses for education, marketing, and start-up costs when embarking on a profession.
 Unfortunately, most new artists do not consider these costs or do not have a plan for financing their lives and careers, which implies that major obstacles exist even before they start.
 Here are some tips that will help you finance your music career.

 You should ensure that you have a flexible job to allow you to go out for auditions and feel successful.
 There are a lot of jobs that are musician-friendly jobs you can try.
 It is essential to save, especially for the second year, where you start paying union dues and marketing expenses.

 New artists have to do something to earn money.
 If you think you cannot work a day job because of auditions, you are mistaken as you cannot plan for auditioning when your craft has not even been developed.
 It is better to take up a day job during your initial training years to provide a better income.
 You need to make as much money as you can during the initial training.